 Andy Mineo is one of those artists who had been an opener for a ton of people, but the Uncomfortable tour is his first headline tour.
-I’d seen Andy twice before, so I knew how he worked, but this new album was a change for him, so maybe he changed his performing too.
+I had seen Andy twice before, so I knew what to expect.
+However, this new album was a change for him, so I thought maybe he changed up his live show as well.
 When I heard his tour would be stopping by St. Andrews Hall in Detroit, I knew I had to go.
 Especially because of St. Andrews Hall being one of the places Eminem got started.
-Andy was on a big name stage, and he was excited.
+Andy was on a big name stage, and you could tell that he was pretty excited.
 He referenced the stage’s significance later when joking and saying, “Mom’s spaghetti, Mom’s spaghetti”, in reference to Eminem’s song “Lose Yourself”.

-Before Andy hit the stage though, SPZRKT opened after the DJ got the crowd pumped.
-I’d known SPZRKT’s name but hadn’t heard much from him before.
+Before Andy hit the stage, SPZRKT opened after the DJ got the crowd pumped.
+I had known SPZRKT’s name but hadn’t heard much music from him before.
 The crowd was full of energy, but his set featured mainly light singing and love songs.
-There was no turn up, and the everyone seemed to calm down a ton.
+The energy wasn’t really there, and the everyone seemed to calm down significantly.
 SPZRKT’s attempts to get people excited again only lasted a few seconds before he began singing again.
-Apart from the crowd reaction, it wasn’t a bad set.
-I was impressed by his singing and overall ability.
-There was just no lights or anything to dance intensely to.
-For the start of a CHH concert it lacked the excitement.
-SPZRKT was a great artist when he was on stage, but perhaps he wasn’t the right artist to come right after the DJ got everyone pumped.
+However, apart from the crowd reaction, it wasn’t a bad set.
+I was impressed by his vocal ability and talent level, however I think the lack of lighting effects combined with the slow songs took away from the overall experience of his set.
+SPZRKT was a great artist while he was on stage, but perhaps he wasn’t the right artist to open the show after the DJ got everyone pumped.

-One thing SPZRKT did provide was an additional variety to the hip-hop people came to see, and Propaganda continued that trend.
-Prop is an extremely unique artist that is always an experience in concert.
+One thing SPZRKT did provide was an additional variety to the hip-hop everyone came to see, and Propaganda continued that trend.
+Prop is an extremely unique artist that is always a nice experience, in concert.
 His jumping and dancing around on stage got the crowd back into it with songs like “Crimson Cord” as there was finally lighting to complement the performance.
 He then took time to talk about some of his experiences and struggles relating to his songs/poetry, providing a solid transition into some of his more serious tracks.
 Again, there wasn’t much turn up, but I was starting to get the feeling that this is the variety they were going for.

 The entire show was very different from what I’ve seen from Reach Records before.
-There was a large variety of styles from the artists between SPZRKT’s almost R&B feel, Propaganda’s hip-hop/spoken-work poetry, and Andy’s older turn up rap/hip-hop and newer, deeper more straight hip-hop feel.
+There was a large variety of styles from the artists between SPZRKT’s almost R&B feel, Propaganda’s hip-hop/spoken-work poetry, and Andy’s classic turn up mixed with the more thoughtful tracks.
 It was unique and prevented the crowd from being overly exhausted by the end, but I could hear people thinking it was way calmer than they were expecting.
 Andy Mineo has changed his style as an artist, and that’s an important step.
-The fans might need some time to adjust to this new style though.
+However, the fans might need some time to adjust to this new style.
 He’s becoming his own performer, and this unique experience definitely showed that.
-It was a ton of fun, and Andy is definitely on his way to establishing himself as an individual outside of just being with Lecrae.
+It was a ton of fun, and Andy is definitely on his way to establishing himself as an artist with his own diverse vibe.